CoderDojo-Content/Beginner-HTML-CSS/en/creating-a-web-page.md

 10. Your project will be downloaded as a zip file, containing all the files for your website.
 Open up the zip file.
 11. Find the file called index.html.
 Double click on it to open it up in a **browser**.
 Can you the title you gave the page, at the top of the tab or window?
 12. Leave the browser window open, and go back to the window with the list of files.
 Find index.html again.
 This time right click it \(to "right click" on a Mac, either click and hold, or click with two fingers!\), select Open With &gt; and choose a plain text editor such as Notepad, Notepad++ or Sublime Text.
 You should see all the tags, like in the code window on Trinket.
-13. Make a change to some of the text in one of the paragraphs, and click File &gt; Save.
-14. Go back to your browser window and click the Refresh button.
-You should see the page update with your change.
-15. So a web page is just made up of text, with tags to control it!
+13. So a web page is just made up of text, with tags to control it!
 The web page and the code are the same file: depending on whether you open it in a browser or a plain text editor, you will see either the code \(text and tags\) or the web page \(just text\).